typelevel/foundation/BYLAWS.md

 Meetings of the board of directors shall be presided over by a chairperson chosen by a majority of the directors present at the meeting.
 The secretary of the corporation shall act as secretary of all meetings of the board, provided that, in their absence, the presiding officer shall appoint another person to act as secretary of the meeting.

 ### SECTION 1.16.
 ACTION BY UNANIMOUS WRITTEN CONSENT WITHOUT MEETING
 Any action required or permitted to be taken by the board of directors may be taken without a meeting, if all members of the board shall individually or collectively consent in writing to such action.
-For the purposes of this Section only, “all members of the board” shall not include any “interested director” as defined in Section 5233 of the California Nonprofit Public Benefit Corporation Law or any director who is recused due to any potential or actual conflicts of interest.
+For the purposes of this Section only, "all members of the board" shall not include any "interested director" as defined in Section 5233 of the California Nonprofit Public Benefit Corporation Law or any director who is recused due to any potential or actual conflicts of interest.
 Such written consent or consents shall be filed with the minutes of the proceedings of the board.
 Such action by written consent shall have the same force and effect as the unanimous vote of the directors.

 ### SECTION 1.17.
 VACANCIES
 (a) Vacancies on the board of directors shall exist (1) on the death, resignation, or removal of any director, (2) whenever the number of authorized directors is increased, and (3) when a director has been absent for three consecutive, duly noticed meetings of the board and the board has voted to declare the office of said director vacant.